bbouchra28/Dockerisation-de-PrimeKey-SignServer/README.md

 cd signserver
 bin/signserver getsatus brief all
 </pre>
-Resultat : `Current version of server is : SignServer CE 5.0.0.Final`
+Résultat : `Current version of server is : SignServer CE 5.0.0.Final`

 <a name="exp"></a>